18F/handbook/_pages/how-we-work/glossary.md

     * Gather all of the information for search to work
     * Trigger emails being sent

-* **CHRIS** – GSA’s Comprehensive Human Resources Integrated System was an e-Tool that enabled employees to access their personnel files online.
-GSA now uses HRLinks.

 * **CMS** - Content Management System.
 Software for creating, managing, and publishing content.

 * **CMS** - Centers for Medicare & Medicaid Services.
 Agency within Health and Human Services (HHS).
 One of the Ms is silent.